rachaelbabister/tomahawk-tactics/README.md

 - Added in a couple of print statements to the 'show_targets' function so that the Welcome title and the game rules key shows each time the console clears and the user has another throw.

 - Removed the print statement 'Thank you for playing...' in the run_game function, as it wasn't really needed.

+- I do have a concern that my code isn't quite running correctly, as having played the game a number of times, the computer is yet to win - and I can't believe it's because I'm that lucky!
+However, having been through the code with a fine toothcomb I can't seem to find where I might have this wrong.